Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 I am aware that I am in a delay regarding the weekly cantata reviews.
 Due to the high quality of Cantata BWV 206, I wanted to listen several times to each one of the recordings in its entirety.
 The length of this cantata (about 40 minutes), the number of recordings (7), and the fact that I have had several rounds of listening to all the recordings, resulted in many pleasurable hours with this cantata.
 Do not get me wrong.
 I do not regret of any minute of it.
 On the contrary, I feel sorry that I have to separate from this wonderful work, no recording of which can be considered as disappointing or even less than satisfactory.

 Regarding the aria for alto, I enjoyed all the singers, both contraltos and counter-tenors.
 Wilhelmine Mattès, who sings the aria with Rieu [1] and the first to record it, has a dark voice, but her singing is smooth and clean and definitely not heavy.
-Margarethe Bence (with Rilling, 1st recording [2]), whose voice is as dark as Mattès, proves that this aria keeps being charming even when it is sung s-l-o-w (7:53 against about 6 minutes of most other recordings).
+Margarethe Bence (with Rilling, 1st recording [2]), whose voice is as dark as Mattès, proves that this aria keeps being charming even when itis sung very s-l-o-w (7:53 against about 6 minutes of most other recordings).
 Carolyn Watkinson’s (with Schreier) [4] voice is a little bit unstable, but her intelligence and understanding of the idiom makes you forgetting any fault that might be found in her singing.
 Michael Chance was in good form when he recorded this aria (with Bernius) [5], and so was the much younger Axel Köhler (with Goebel) [8], with lighter and very flexible voice.
 Ingeborg Danz (with Rilling, 2nd recording [6]) and Elisabeth von Magnus (Koopman) [7] can be considered as mezzo-sopranos rather than a contraltos.
 Yet their voices sound well-suited to this aria.
 So wonderful is the material that each singer finds his/her way to bring out the beauties embodied in this aria.

 Another point I would like to single out is the surprising similarity between the interpretations of Rilling (in his 2nd recording [6]) and Koopman [7].
 Not only the tempos are relatively brisk, but is seems that they accentuate the same places and put attention to similar details.
 The sharp entry of the trumpets in the opening chorus is only one example.